robitalec/ScaleInMultilayerNetworks/paper/manuscript.md

 2017) and across scales.
 A collective movement layer could constitute similarity in movement for dyads (Long et al. 2014) or groups (Bode et al. 2011) as well as at a fine (i.e. minute-to-minute: Cleasby et al. 2019) or coarse (global migration: Flack et al. 2018) scales.
+In contrast to spatial networks, movement networks could assimilate dyadic movement metrics into a network representing the continuous and simultaneous movement trajectories of animals.
 Importantly, the key to incorporating movement in multilayer networks across scales is the technological advancements available to overcome previous limitations (see Hughey et al. 2018).

+Given the existing framework for constructing multilayer networks from behavioural layers (e.g. Smith-Aguilar et al. 2019), movement layers could be integrated with interaction or association layers.
+Integrating movement layers with habitat-specific association layers could further shed light on the role of movement as a driver of the social and spatial environments an individual experiences (Webber and Vander Wal 2018).
+In our case study, we generated multilayer networks based on habitat-specific monolayers.
+Dyadic movement could XXX \[not done here yet\].
+The approach we outline could be used to explore mechanisms linking the social and spatial environments.
+For example, social processes may be an emergent property of the landscape because animals aggregate at resources, such as waterholes (Chamaillé-Jammes et al. 2008).
+For example, XXXX.